Whole-Body MPC and Online Gait Sequence Generation for Wheeled-Legged Robots: PROBLEM FORMULATION

+The general \ac{MPC} formulation is to find the control input of the following optimization over a receding horizon $T$ based on the latest state measurement $\bm{x}_0$.
+Its optimized control policy is applied to the robot at each iteration until an updated policy is available.

+where $\bm{x}(t)$ is the state vector and $\bm{u}(t)$ is the control input vector at time $t$.
+Here, $l(\mathord{\cdot})$ is the time-varying running cost, and $\phi(\mathord{\cdot})$ is the cost at the terminal state $\bm{x}(T)$.
+The state-input equality constraint (\ref{eq:state_input_equality_constraint}), pure state equality constraint (\ref{eq:state_equality_constraint}), and inequality constraint (\ref{eq:inequality_constraint}) are handled by a Lagrangian method, penalty method, and relaxed barrier function, respectively.
+Our \ac{MPC} formulation relies on the \ac{SLQ} approach of~\cite{farshidian2017Efficient} with the feedback policy of~\cite{grandia2019feedback}, which is a \ac{DDP}~\cite{mayne1966second} based algorithm for continuous-time systems.

-Fig.~\ref{fig:overview} visualizes our complete locomotion controller that is verified in challenging indoor and outdoor environments.
-In the following, we introduce the main contributions, the gait sequence generation and whole-body \ac{MPC}, in more detail.
+Fig.~\ref{fig:overview} visualizes our complete locomotion controller that is verified in challenging experiments at the end of this paper.
+In the following, we introduce our main contributions, the \ac{MPC}'s implementation and online gait sequence generation for wheeled-legged robots, in more detail.